Two-Person Bargaining when the Disagreement Point is Private Information

-Mechanism $\mu $ is \textit{incentive compatible} (IC) if reporting truthfully is a Bayesian Nash Equilibrium.
-If $\mu $ is incentive compatible, we denote the \textit{ex-post} equilibrium utility by $ u_{i}^{\mu }(t)$ and the interim utility from truthtelling by $U_{i}^{\mu }(t_{i})$.
-We say that $\mu $ is \textit{individually rational} (IR) if $ U_{i}^{\mu }(t_{i})\geq t_{i}$ for all $i$ and $t_{i}$.
-Given our context, IC and IR are indispensable properties.
-Consequently, from now on, when we refer to a mechanism, (unless stated otherwise) we always mean that it is physically feasible ($\mu (t)\in \Delta (A)$ for all $t\in T$), incentive compatible, and individually rational.
+Mechanism $\mu $ is \textit{incentive compatible} (IC) if reporting truthfully is a Bayesian Nash equilibrium.
+If $\mu $ is incentive compatible, we denote the \textit{ex-post} equilibrium utility of player $i$ by $u_{i}^{\mu }(t)$; the \textit{interim} probability of $a\in A$ given $ t_{i}$ and truthtelling by $\mu _{i}^{a}(t_{i})$, and the \textit{interim} utility from truthtelling by $U_{i}^{\mu }(t_{i})$.
+From now on, when we refer to a mechanism, we always mean that it is physically feasible ($\mu (t)\in \Delta (A)$ for all $t\in T$) and incentive compatible.